Th0masLavigne/FEniCSx_GMSH_tutorials/README.md

 This README is organised as follows:
 1. Description of the Workshop contents
-2. A described description of the installation procedure is recalled for FEniCSx/Docker.
+2. A described description of the installation procedure is recalled for FEniCSx/Docker (in the INSTALL.md file).
 To install [GMSH](https://gmsh.info/#Download) and [Paraview](https://www.paraview.org/download/), please refer to their official website,
 3. The instructions to use a virtual workspace is described (docker commands and aliases definition),
 4. All links used as references are provided.